<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/687dc9bf82d20d2f13ca150c/1775322024734-N1TBWCU5QCRBP4ZZNO24/unsplash-image-cGcGYTEhJs8.jpg</image:loc>

-<image:title>Glow Journal - Glow Journal by Avian Glow - So why is it called “Pink”?</image:title>
+<image:title>Glow Journal - Rain as Renewal: What Birds Teach Us About Stormy Seasons - So why is it called “Pink”?</image:title>

 <image:caption>The name comes from the creeping phlox, a wildflower known for its early spring blooms and vibrant color.</image:caption>